anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 See this article by Depesz: [Waiting for 9.5 – Support GROUPING SETS, CUBE and ROLLUP](https://www.depesz.com/2015/05/24/waiting-for-9-5-support-grouping-sets-cube-and-rollup/)

-Note that version 10 brings very significant gains thanks to improvement in hash functions.
+Note that version 10 gives very significant gains, thanks to improvement in hash functions.

 ## Foreign table inheritance (9.5)

-Since version 9.5 it is possible to declare foreign tables as child tables.
+Since version 9.5, you can use foreign tables as child tables.
-It is thus possible to distribute data on different servers and to access from a single instance.
-This technique is similar to sharding.
+It is thus possible to distribute data on different servers and to access all of them from a single instance.
+This is similar to sharding.

-See this article by Michael Paquier: [Postgres 9.5 feature highlight - Scale-out with Foreign Tables now part of Inheritance Trees](http://paquier.xyz/postgresql-2/postgres-9-5-feature-highlight-foreign-table-inheritance/)
+See this article written by Michael Paquier: [Postgres 9.5 feature highlight - Scale-out with Foreign Tables now part of Inheritance Trees](http://paquier.xyz/postgresql-2/postgres-9-5-feature-highlight-foreign-table-inheritance/)

 # Parallelism

-PostgreSQL being multi-process, the processing of a query was only done on one core.
-There are many posts where users complain about this operation:
+PostgreSQL being multi-processes, a query was executed on a single core.
+There are many posts in which users complain about this:

   * [Query parallelization for single connection in Postgres](https://stackoverflow.com/questions/32629988/query-parallelization-for-single-connection-in-postgres?rq=1&utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa)
   * [Any way to use >1 Core in PostgreSQL for a single Connection/Query?](https://stackoverflow.com/questions/18268130/any-way-to-use-1-core-in-postgresql-for-a-single-connection-query)

-Since 9.6, Postgres is able to call multiple processes (called *workers*) for the processing of a request.
+Since 9.6, Postgres forks multiple processes (called *workers*) to execute a single query.
 This major breakthrough was the culmination of several years of work.
 It took a lot of infrastructure to allow Postgres to use multiple processes.
 See this article from Robert Haas: [Parallelism Progress](http://rhaas.blogspot.fr/2013/10/parallelism-progress.html)